leterDieu/Stellarity-mcoc/mkdocs/docs/items/frigid_harvester.md

 > :tada:{ .mirror } ***DEDICATED CONTENT*** :tada:
 >
-> This feature is dedicated to FokaStudio (*Developer*)
+> This feature is dedicated to kohara (*Developer*)

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
-**Frigid Harvester** is a post-Dragon greatsword which permanently increases its dealt damage after killing a mob while also unlocking passive abilities.
+**Frigid Harvester** is a post-Dragon greatsword which permanently increases its dealt damage after killing mobs while also unlocking passive abilities.

 <i class="icon-minecraft icon-minecraft-enchanted-book"></i> Frigid Harvester can be enchanted with any Sword enchantment.